dawsondc/ScavengersRUs/wwwroot/css/open-iconic/README.md

 * Super-light SVG files - 61.8 for the entire set
 * SVG sprite&mdash;the modern replacement for icon fonts
 * Webfont (EOT, OTF, SVG, TTF, WOFF), PNG and WebP formats
+* Webfont
-* Webfont stylesheets (including versions for Bootstrap and Foundation) in CSS, LESS, SCSS and Stylus formats
+s (including versions for Bootstrap and Foundation) in CSS, LESS, SCSS and Stylus formats
 * PNG and WebP raster images in 8px, 16px, 24px, 32px, 48px and 64px.